Irish Travellers: Violence and crime

-In 1960 a government body was set up to conduct research into the Travelling Community in the Republic of Ireland.
-The Commission on Itinerancy operated under the auspices of the Department of Justice, the persons were appointed by the Junior Minister Charles Haughey.
+In 1960, a government body was set up to conduct research into the Travelling Community in the Republic of Ireland.
+The Commission on Itinerancy operated under the auspices of the Department of Justice.
+The staff were appointed by the Junior Minister Charles Haughey.
 One finding was: that "public brawling fuelled by excessive drinking further added to settled people's fear of Travellers".
 Furthermore "feuding was felt to be the result of a dearth of pastimes and [of] illiteracy, historically comparable to features of rural Irish life before the Famine".

-A 2011 report, conducted by the Irish Chaplaincy in Britain, Voices Unheard: A Study of Irish Travellers in Prison (Mac Gabhann, 2011) found that social, economic and educational exclusion were contributing factors to the "increasingly high levels of imprisonment" of Irish Travellers.
+A 2011 report, conducted by the Irish Chaplaincy in Britain, Voices Unheard: A Study of Irish Travellers in Prison found that social, economic and educational exclusion were contributing factors to the "increasingly high levels of imprisonment" of Irish Travellers.

 Travellers' sites in the United Kingdom

-The passing of the Caravan Sites Act 1968 safeguarded Travellers' right to a site, but the Criminal Justice and Public Order Act 1994 repealed part II of the 1968 act, removing the duty on local authorities in the UK to provide sites for Travellers and giving them the power to close down existing sites.
+The passing of the Caravan Sites Act 1968 safeguarded Travellers' right to a site.
+In 1994, the Criminal Justice and Public Order Act 1994 repealed part II of the 1968 act, removing the duty on local authorities in the UK to provide sites for Travellers and giving them the power to close down existing sites.
 In Northern Ireland, opposition to Travellers' sites has been led by the Democratic Unionist Party.

-However, Travellers make frequent use of other, non-authorised sites.
+Travellers make frequent use of other, non-authorised sites.
 These include public common land and private plots such as large fields and other privately owned lands.
 A famous example was the occupation of Dale Farm in Essex in 2010.
 The Travellers claim that there is an under-provision of authorised sites.
 The Gypsy Council estimates under-provision amounts to insufficient sites for 3,500 people.